scorbo2/musicplayer/docs/developer_extensions.md

 point is the fullscreen visualization.
 I want to be able to write a new Visualizer and have the application pick it up dynamically, without changing the code of the application itself.
 How would we do this?

-Let's start by defining and abstract `Visualizer` class that our extensions can extend.
+Let's start by defining an abstract `Visualizer` class that our extensions can extend.
 (This example is pulled from the actual musicplayer application code, but I'm omitting a bunch of stuff for brevity - I invite you to look through the actual code for all the nitty gritty details):